chenbingxiayu/chatbot-demo/documentation/setup_django.md

 ### 2. Create Database/ Database Migration

-In local/UAT/prod environment, operator should use django cli to migrate change to database.
+Operator should use django cli to migrate change to database.

 Formal migration is described in [django_database_migration.md](./django_database_migration.md)

-However, in production database, the migration status is polluted, cannot be done using django cli.
+If the migration status is polluted, cannot be done using django cli.
 Operator may consider

 1. Delete all tables and migrate the database from the _nothing.
    (❗❗ admin account and user groups will be deleted and need to re-create,